-The analysis of the data received during this period will be an invaluable guide to understanding which keywords and budget are the most effective to increase your sales sustainably.
+Analyzing the data received during this period will be an invaluable guide to understanding which keywords and budget are the most effective to increase your sales sustainably.

-Crucially, this learning phase will provide a clear idea of how much you should be spending over the next months and the sales return you’ll receive.
+Crucially, this learning phase will provide a clear idea of how much you should spend over the next months and the sales return you’ll receive.
 How long you need for the learning phase depends upon the volume of traffic divided across the number of products or product types in your range.
 A test phase is more about the volume of clicks you receive rather than time, but typically this could be one to three months.